 You may take in your own marquee, however it must be free-standing and not pegged or staked into the ground in any way.
 Doing so, may cause damage to underground irrigation systems.

 Arrangements can be made for City of Hobart staff to line-mark irrigation for the purpose of erecting larger marquees, (fees apply for this service).
-For more information please contact the City of Hobart Parks and Customer Services administration team on 6238 2886.
+For more information please contact the City of Hobart Open Space and Recreation administration team on 6238 2886.

 For more information on the location of barbeques download our parks and reserves guide.